 Moorcroft is one type of English ceramic ware that can be dated fairly easily using marks.
-Learn more about when different Moorcroft stamps were used, and what they mean.

 William Moorcroft founded his own pottery company in 1913.
 He worked as a potter prior to that time when he went to work for James Macintyre & Company Ltd. located in Burslem, Staffordshire, England starting in 1897, according to Warman’s Antiques & Collectibles edited by Noah Fleisher.